-The 500D was a refreshing take on Obsidian, with some neat elements like the smoked tempered glass to complement the name of the case.
+The original 500D was a refreshing take on Obsidian, with some neat elements like the smoked tempered glass to complement the name of the case.

 Best Mid Tower Case For Airflow

-Cooler Master’s decision of revamping the HAF (high airflow) series was met with a lot of enthusiasm, especially when you realise that there are not a lot of airflow centered cases available in the market.
+Cooler Master’s decision of revamping the HAF (high airflow) series was met with a lot of enthusiasm, especially when you realize that there are not a lot of airflow centered cases available in the market.

-The company released the H500P at a very competitive price, and now, we are looking at the higher end H500M.
+The company released the H500P at a very competitive price, and now, we are looking at the higher-end H500M.

-Now the main difference between the H500M and P is that you get a Type C on the front panel header, much better build quality, the two 200mm RGB fans are now ARGB.
+Now the main difference between the H500M and P is that you get a Type C on the front panel header, much better build quality, and the two 200mm RGB fans are now ARGB.

 On the front, you have a tempered glass panel instead of acrylic, and the case does ship with a mesh replacement as well.